SageOx

 3. Team Context flows in — no factory-specific configuration needed

 The CLAUDE.md hook is the universal integration point.
-Any tool that starts Claude Code in your repo gets SageOx context for free.
+Any tool that starts Claude Code in your repo gets SageOx context automatically.

 The compounding loop